-I recommend these software packages (such as Demand Force, Solution Reach and so on) a lot to my clients because they can automate everything and fills up those schedules.
+We install practice management software like Demand Force, Solution Reach, Intiveo and so on in our clinics because they can automate everything and fills up those schedules.
 However, if you use software like that, beware of the little known issues that may come up with regards to patient reviews:

 1) They are not visible to new patients.